Bill-Remy/School_District_Analysis/README.md

 In order to remove the THS Freshman data from the analysis the following steps were used:
 - Locate all the THS Freshman records in the data set
 - Set the math and reading scores to null
-- Remove or drop the THS records with "null" values

 After removing the data, the analysis of the district and schools was repeated with the revised data set.
 #  Analytical Results